pandabar/python_misc/README.md

 - Replace "dst.wav" with the name of your audio file.
 - The **result** variable uses the Google API, but you can use others (read the library description for more info).
 You can also specify the language, which in this case was "es-CL" (Chilean Spanish)
 - The **text** variable creates a text file (I named mine "transcript.txt").

+## Break

+What a humble script, but I use it very often!
+Sometimes the output file from speechrec.py needs to be written in such a way that one line equals one word (but sometimes I don't need that, hence the different script instead of incorporating this bit to the previous one).
+Here, "transcript.txt" is my input file, and "transcript2.txt" my output.